Try Tap to Pay on iPhone

 Zeller has developed a fee-free option specifically for small and medium sized Australian businesses.
 Our all-in-one solution system includes a free business transaction account, linked to your Zeller Terminal.
 There are no hidden fees, or lock-in contracts.

-Payments accepted via your Zeller EFTPOS machine are settled into your Zeller Transaction Account at the end of every day, and funds are available for spending via your Zeller Mastercard the next day — which means there’s no waiting for your money.
+Payments accepted via your Zeller EFTPOS machine are settled into your Zeller Transaction Account at the end of every day, and funds are available for spending via your Zeller Debit Card the next day — which means there’s no waiting for your money.
 You can pay staff, suppliers, and yourself immediately.
 However, if you prefer to store your funds elsewhere, your Zeller Terminal can be linked to any third party bank account.
 Funds will be transferred the very next business day.

 The Zeller system has been designed to streamline the entire payments side of your business, and provide visibility over your incomings and outgoings at a glance.
 Zeller Dashboard provides a real-time overview of the money flowing into your transaction account, and being spent via your business Mastercard, as well as how your current cash flow compares to previous periods.